Yunus0or1/Guidelines-How_TO/README.md

 # How-to-Use
 This repository actually does not contain any source codes.
-It contains several text files regarding some guidelines like how to use github or how to use Django Framework etc.
+It contains several **README** files regarding guidelines like on how to use different tools, frameworks etc.